 Whatever the size of your nest egg, retirement will likely mean big changes in your financial life.
 Sources of income can shift, as can expenses.
-And financial priorities often change as you move from saving for retirement to generating income from your hard-earned retirement savings.
+Financial priorities often change as well as you move from saving for retirement to generating income from your hard-earned retirement savings.

 Managing your retirement income

 To start, consider the ways that retirement can change cash flow.
 Your weekly or biweekly paycheck may be replaced by income from a variety of sources, including Social Security benefits, pension distributions, and annuity payments.
-If you are age 70½ or older, you will be required to take minimum distributions from your retirement plans [401(k), 403(b), IRAs, etc.].
-Some retirees may even generate income from part-time employment or sales of assets.
+If you are age 70½ or older, the IRS mandates that you take required minimum distributions (RMDs) from your retirement accounts.
+Some retirees may also generate income from part-time employment, real estate rental income, or sales of assets.

-All of this means that money is arriving in varying amounts on very different schedules—most likely in the form of a check.
-To manage these income sources efficiently, you can set up direct deposit services, or use a financial institution that offers remote deposit—meaning you can log on to your computer and scan or snap a photo of a check with a smartphone.
+To help manage a variety of income sources efficiently, you can set up direct deposit services, or use a financial institution that offers remote deposit—meaning you can log on to your computer or smartphone and scan or snap a photo of a check.

 Spending patterns will also likely change, reflecting both your new lifestyle and shifting financial responsibilities.
 When you retire, often nothing is being withheld for state and federal income taxes, so you may be responsible for any quarterly estimated taxes.
 Likewise, most retirees generally have to pay health care and other insurance premiums directly to the insurance carrier(s).
 Some retirees may also find they are traveling more or living in dual residences.
 All these situations can make monthly bill paying even more complicated.

-"It makes sense to simplify and consider new options, given your change in lifestyle," notes Poirier.
-This may include taking advantage of everyday financial management tools over the phone, on the Web, or via a mobile device.
-These days, technology makes it easy for people to effectively manage their regular financial transactions from anywhere.
+Tip: Learn how to take advantage of web-based and smartphone technology that makes it easy to effectively manage your day-to-day financial transactions from anywhere.
 Doing so can eliminate worries about paying the mortgage bill, no matter where you happen to be.

-One approach to consider is to bucket cash for different short- and longer-term needs, such as living expenses, short-term goals, and emergencies.
+One approach to consider is to bucket cash for different shorter- and longer-term needs, such as living expenses, short-term goals, and emergencies.
 Here are some ways to implement each:

 - Mobile deposit